1992 Major League Baseball expansion draft: Aftermath

 Several older star players who were left unprotected, including Danny Tartabull, Jack Morris, and Shawon Dunston, were not selected due to their high salaries and advanced age.
 Based on the results of the expansion draft, the Marlins were projected to have a higher payroll in 1993 than the Rockies.
 The Rockies' payroll appeared to be $4 million, less than what the Marlins would pay Bryan Harvey.

 The New York Yankees challenged the validity of the draft on the basis that the Marlins did not compensate the Yankees for the loss of territory in Fort Lauderdale, Florida, where the Yankees had a minor league team.
 They attempted to revoke the assignment of Hayes and Ausmus to the Rockies and Everett to the Marlins.
 Invoking the "best interests of baseball" clause, Commissioner Bud Selig and the major league executive council affirmed the draft results.

 In the 1993 Major League Baseball season, the Marlins and Rockies both finished sixth out of seven teams in their respective divisions.
-The Rockies were the first team to reach the playoffs, using the roster they developed through the expansion draft to win the wild card in 1995, a record for the shortest amount of time for an expansion team to make the playoffs in any sport at the time.
+The Rockies were the first team to reach the playoffs, using the roster they developed through the expansion draft to win the wild card in 1995, a record for the shortest amount of time for an expansion baseball team to make the playoffs at the time.
 (The Arizona Diamondbacks would go on to break the record by reaching the playoffs in 1999, their second year of existence.)
 Ritz and Painter, both selected in the expansion draft, started Games 1 and 2 of the 1995 National League Division Series for the Rockies.
 The Rockies added free agent acquisition Larry Walker to a lineup of power hitters in Galarraga, Bichette, and Castilla, known collectively as the "Blake Street Bombers".

 Meanwhile, the Marlins kept fewer players they selected in the expansion draft than the Rockies.
 In 1996, the Rockies retained 13 players from the draft, while the Marlins had six.
 Jeff Conine, nicknamed "Mr. Marlin", was the only player selected in the expansion draft on the Marlins' 1997 World Series championship roster.
 However, the Marlins used the players selected in the expansion draft to craft their 1997 roster.
 The Marlins traded three players selected in the draft, Hoffman, Martínez and Berumen, to the San Diego Padres for Gary Sheffield, a key member of the 1997 Florida Marlins.
 However, other key players to the Marlins' World Series championship were signed as free agents.
 The 1997 Marlins set records by reaching and winning the World Series in the team's fifth year (these records were broken by the 2001 Arizona Diamondbacks, who won the World Series in their fourth year of existence) and were the first wild card team to win the World Series.